odys-z/shader-demo/try-01/references/README.md

 - landscape.zip

-The source code of [tom@subblue.com, Tracing a Terrain](http://2008.sub.blue/blog/2009/3/7/tracing_a_terrain.html), an algorithm for find terrian ray intersect.
+The source code of [tom@subblue.com, Tracing a Terrain](http://2008.sub.blue/blog/2009/3/7/tracing_a_terrain.html), an algorithm for finding and terrian ray intersection.

 - Landscape.pbk